rustamlatypov/passwd-cracker/README.md

 ## Description

 A simple command-line interface for cracking passwords in parallel on the CPU.
-It is setup to crack SHA256  passwords appended with salt using dictionary and hybrid attacks, but can be modified with minimal effort.
-One can easily change the hashfunction, the salt position, modify attacks and write new ones.
+It is set up to crack SHA256  passwords appended with salt using dictionary and hybrid attacks, but can be modified with minimal effort.
+One can easily change the hash function, the salt position, modify attacks and write new ones.

 If any passwords are found, they are printed along with the corresponding hash and salt, e.g., `tactlessness:8071430e01f99174e749b5787328f900ce6343c330ba607ebb4fbc5c8b15a559:35501f52a4652dea`.